ArbitratorBridging the Gap between Law and Quantum

 – Company v. financial institution, CAM arbitration under Madrid Court of Arbitration rules.
 Financial services.
 Sole Arbitrator, appointed by the Court.

 – Company v. financial institution, CEA arbitration under the rules of the Spanish Court of Arbitration.
 Financial services.
 Sole Arbitrator, appointed by the Court.

 – Company v. directors, CAM arbitration under Madrid Court of Arbitration rules.
 Arbitrator, appointed by the Court.

 As State Finance Inspector and expert in international taxation, he has performed financial and tax investigations of a multitude of domestic and multinational corporations, some listed in IBEX 35, FTSE 100 and NASDAQ 100, with up to $50 billion in revenue.
 He has audited hundreds of financial statements, adjudicated the appropriate tax amounts, and quantified the fair value of assets, rights and enterprises.

-He is a member of organizations such as the International Chamber of Commerce (ICC), the Madrid Court of Arbitration (CAM), and the Club Español del Arbitraje (CEA).
+He is a member of organizations such as: Chartered Institute of Arbitrators (Fellow, FCIArb), International Chamber of Commerce (ICC), Madrid Court of Arbitration (CAM), London Court of International Arbitration (LCIA), International Council for Commercial Arbitration (ICCA), and Club Español del Arbitraje (CEA).